d6agarwal/sp25-cse110-lab4/expose/javascript/part2.md

 (Outputs an error message, does not print anything)
 It outputs an error message because discountedPrice is initialized as a block-scoped variable and line 13 tries to access it outside the code block and its value does not exist there which is why it throws an error.

+7. 150
+   The for loop goes over every value in the array and applies a 50% discount on the last element (300) and that is how we get 150.
+It did not throw an error here like in the last 2 cases because it is still within the code block as the one in which it was initialized so it is not out of scope.